bywatersolutions/koha-plugin-widgets/README.md

 This plugin takes a slip/notice and a report id and outputs JSON with HTML embedded in it.
 That HTML can then be added to the DOM of a page via JavaScript to create a widget!

-*NOTICE:* This plugin is alpha-level and implements no caching mechanisms.

 ## Usage

 The JSON can be accessed via the path `/api/v1/contrib/widgets/widget/<notice module>/<notice code>/<report id>`